MannLabs/directlfq/README.md

 ---
 ## About
 Generating protein intensities from Mass Spectrometry proteomics data comes with a variety of challenges.
 Differing peptides that belong to the same protein can have strongly differing intensities, for example due to differing ionization efficiencies.
 Missing values (i.e. peptides that have been detected in one run but not in the other) make simple summarization of peptide intensities to protein intensities problematic.
 Differences in sample loading can introduce systematic biases into the analysis.
 With directLFQ, we provide a novel algorithm for addressing these challenges in an efficient and accurate manner. directLFQ retains peptide ratios and uses them to infer protein ratios and uses the concept of *intensity traces* for it's main processing steps.
-For futher details on the algorithm, please refer to the [publication](#citations).
+For futher details on the algorithm, please refer to the [preprint](#citations).

 ![](./release/images/methods_figure.png)